hunchongtan/revine/SHARING_FEATURES_README.md

 ```

 ### 3. Test It!
-1. Generate a video
+1. Select a Vine template
+2. Upload your photo
+3. Click "CREATE VINE" and wait 4-5 minutes
-2. See the new visibility controls below the video
+4. See the new visibility controls below the video
-3. Toggle between Private/Public
+5. Toggle between Private/Public
-4. Click "Share This Vine"
+6. Click "Share This Vine"
-5. Visit the shareable URL
+7. Visit the shareable URL

 ---